BP Won't Dip at Night After Cancer Meds? Guide for Women 72+

-If you’re a woman over 72 who’s had both ovaries removed (bilateral oophorectomy) and spent years on aromatase inhibitors—perhaps for breast cancer treatment—you may be at higher risk for something called nocturnal hypertension women oophorectomy aromatase inhibitors.
-That’s a mouthful—but it simply means your blood pressure doesn’t dip the way it should while you sleep.
-And that matters more than many realize.
+If you're a woman over 72 who's had both ovaries removed and spent years on breast cancer medications like aromatase inhibitors, your blood pressure may not dip the way it should while you sleep.
+That matters more than many realize.

 High blood pressure during the night isn’t just “a number on a monitor.”
 It’s quietly linked to higher risks of stroke, heart failure, and kidney changes—especially in women whose bodies have experienced deep, long-term estrogen loss.
 Yet many assume, “If my daytime BP is fine, I’m okay”—or worse, “My doctor didn’t mention it, so it must not matter.”
 Neither is true.
 Nighttime blood pressure is actually one of the strongest predictors of cardiovascular health in older women—and especially in those with this specific hormonal history.